Visual Prompt Tuning for Test-time Domain Adaptation: Experiments

 \subsection{Analysis}

 \textbf{Visual prompt tuning helps to learn better target representation}.
 Fig. \ref{fig:data_ratio} (B) shows the t-sne visualization of the target feature embedding before and after adaptation.
-Before the adaptation, the feature embeddings of the source model on the target data are mixed and difficult to distinguish due to domain shift.
+Before adaptation, the clusters are mixed and difficult to distinguish due to domain shift.
 After adaptation, the embeddings are more scattered, and the number of samples that fall into the wrong cluster is less.
-This experiment proves that although the backbone is fixed, DePT still learns the knowledge of the target domain by the prompt and improves the target representation through attention layers.
+Although the backbone is fixed, the prompts can effectively adapt the representation through attention layers.

 \textbf{Prompt tuning is highly effective for adaptation}.
-Tab. \ref{tab:ablation_pn} shows the impact of the number of prompts on VisDA-C dataset.
-Increasing the number of stages or the number of prompts will introduce more tunable parameters during TTA.
-As the VisDA-C validation set has abundant unlabeled data, increasing tunable parameters usually results in better adaptation performance, e.g., DePT-G-100 and DePT-D-50 achieve SOTA adaptation performance.
-Surprisingly, even with only one prompt, DePT still achieves decent adaptation accuracy.
+Tab. \ref{tab:ablation_pn} shows the impact of the number of prompts.
+Increasing the number of stages or the number of prompts introduces more tunable parameters.
+As the VisDA-C validation set has abundant unlabeled data, increasing tunable parameters usually results in better performance, e.g., DePT-G-100 and DePT-D-50 achieve SOTA adaptation performance.
+Surprisingly, even with one prompt, DePT still achieves decent adaptation accuracy.

 \textbf{Contribution of each loss}.
-Tab. \ref{tab:ablation_loss} shows the contribution of each loss to the final performance.
-The pseudo labeling and memory bank refinement can make better pseudo label generation, and achieves the performance of 86.9.
-By adding the DINO regularization on the CLS token, the model learns better representation.
-This regularization works jointly with pseudo labeling to the performance of 88.3.
+Tab. \ref{tab:ablation_loss} shows the contribution of each loss under 100\% and 1\% data on VisDA-C. The pseudo labeling and memory bank refinement can improve the accuracy in the target domain, but the improvement depends on the amount of data.
+They improve by 12.4\% under 100\% data, but only improve by 7.2\% under 1\% data.
+Adding the self-supervise objective on the CLS token allows the model to learn a better representation of the target domain.
 We tried to further add hierarchical regularization on the prompts.
-However, direct adding regularization makes prompts to collapse.
-We further introduce the diversity loss of prompts and finally boost the performance to 90.6.
+However, directly adding regularization makes prompts to collapse.
+By further introducing the diversity term, the final performance is boosted to 90.6\% under 100\% data, and 88.0\% under 1\% data.
+The lower table shows the contribution of prompt tuning.
+With the same learning objective, tuning all parameters achieves good accuracy under abundant target data (100\%), but is prone to overfit under limited data (1\%).